Process and Procedures

-Processing, Investigation, and Resolution of Discrimination and Harassment and Sexual Misconduct Complaints
+Processing, Investigation, and Resolution of Discrimination and Retaliation Complaints involving Discrimination

-The University’s complaint process, outlined herein, is the procedure used to investigate complaints or reports of harassment and discrimination, end any discrimination and/or harassment found, remedy the effects of discrimination and harassment, and prevent any recurrence or retaliation.
-This process applies to all complaints of discrimination and harassment except sexual misconduct complaints against students.
-The resolution process for sexual misconduct complaints may be found here.
+The University’s complaint process, outlined herein, is the procedure used to investigate complaints or reports of discrimination and harassment, end any discrimination and/or harassment found, remedy the effects of discrimination and harassment, and prevent any recurrence or retaliation.
+This process applies to all complaints of discrimination and harassment except sexual misconduct complaints.

 These procedures do not replace the right of the complainant to file complaints or seek remedies available under state or federal law.

 University students and employees identified as witnesses are required to fully cooperate with an investigation.
 Any member of the University community who willfully disregards, delays, or thwarts an investigation, or makes false statements during an investigation, may be found in violation of a Kennesaw State University ("KSU") policy and subject to disciplinary action.

 Information obtained during the course of the complaint process will be shared only to the extent necessary to conduct a thorough, fair, and impartial investigation.

 1) Interim Measures

 After OIE receives a complaint, the Director of Institutional Equity & Title IX Coordinator ("Director"), or his/her designee, may implement interim protective measures before the final outcome of an investigation if failure to take the interim measures would constitute a threat to the safety and well-being of the complainant or other members of the University community.
 Additionally, the Director, or his/her designee, may implement interim protective measures to ensure equal access to the University’s education programs and activities.
 Such interim measures are not an indication that a violation of the Non-Discrimination Policy has occurred.
 Interim measures will remain effective during the investigation process, and can be extended further if in the best interest of the parties and campus community.